Published by Blue Grid Media • Updated for 2026 • 19 min read

 The New System: Automated AI Credits (2024–2026)

 In July 2024, Google replaced the manual dispute process with an automated, AI-driven credit system.
 The "Dispute" button was removed from the dashboard entirely and replaced with a "Rate this lead" button.
-This is not just a cosmetic change — the entire backend logic is different.
+This is not just a cosmetic change.
+The entire backend logic is different, and if you are still looking for that old dispute button, you are going to be looking for a while.

 Here is how the new system works, step by step: